header-logo

 Ball Activation

-Add a soccer ball to your warm up by dribbling a slower speeds, then gradually build it up faster.
-This will also help the players to get a feel for the ball before their activity.
+Add a soccer ball to the warm up by dribbling at slower speeds, then gradually build it up faster.
+This will help the players to get a feel for the ball before their activity.

 Final Progressions

-Once the muscles have warmed up, this will allow you to finish the warm up phase with more strenuous exercises.
+Once the muscles have warmed up, finish the warm up phase with more strenuous exercises.
 The final steps of the warm up should include the following:

 • Changes of direction